rajatjain1997/Layered-3D-Graphs/README.md

 ## Installation

 Layered-3D-Graph is available as a docker image.
+Pull the image from docker hub first by:

+	docker pull rajatjain1997/layered-3d-graphs

 The following are the ports used by the image:

 Container Port | Host Port | Task
 ---- | ---- | -------------------